 Rebecca returned to Buffalo in 2009, where she is currently working on her Masters in Communication and Leadership at Canisius College.
 Rebecca is excited to contribute to Buffalo First's mission for the development of a a socially responsible, community owned economy in Western New York.

-Sarah Bishop holds a Bachelor's of Arts in Political Science and Intercultural Studies from Houghton College.
+Ze holds a Bachelor's of Arts in Political Science and Intercultural Studies from Houghton College.

 |